0BananaBig0/from_gcc_to_cpp/docs/CharsAndStrings.md

 1. `std::string` is **a class** in the C++ STL that represents **a sequence of characters**.
 2. It has several features, including the following:
-   - **Dynamic Sizing**: `std::string` can grow and shrink in size automatically, allowing for easy modifications without the need for manual memory management.
+   - **Dynamic sizing**: `std::string` can grow and shrink in size automatically, allowing for easy modifications without the need for manual memory management.
-   - **Memory Management**: It handles memory allocation and deallocation internally, reducing the risk of memory leaks and buffer overflows.
+   - **Memory management**: It handles memory allocation and deallocation internally, reducing the risk of memory leaks and buffer overflows.
-   - **Null-Termination**: Unlike C-style strings, which require a null terminator to indicate the end of the string, `std::string` **manages this internally**.
+   - **Null-termination**: Unlike C-style strings, which require a null terminator to indicate the end of the string, `std::string` **manages this internally**.
    - **Compatibility**: It can easily be converted to and from C-style strings using the `c_str()` member function.